BRIDGES LINZ 2019 - Mathematics, Art, Music,

 Momentum I

-Realtime groove and melody generation through tessellation and randomized patterns for violoncello and electronics,
+Realtime groove and melody generation through tessellation and

 by Michael Mayr/Katja Finsel